dario-domi/Diarrhoea-Treatment-in-Zambia/README.md

 ## Project Overview

 Diarrhoea is a leading cause of child mortality across developing regions of the world.
-The World Health Organisation (WHO) and UNICEF recommend a simple treatment, widely recognised as effective in reducing child mortality: the parallel administration of Oral Rehidratations Salts (ORS) and zinc tablets.
+The World Health Organisation (WHO) and UNICEF recommend a simple treatment, recognised as effective in reducing child mortality: the parallel administration of Oral Rehidratations Salts (ORS) and zinc tablets.

-Within the African continent, the recommended treatment is dispensed is less than 1 in 5 diarrhoea cases among children under five years of age, due to various issues including awareness of the recommended treatment among health personnel and caregivers.
+Within sub-saharan Africa, the recommended treatment is administered is less than 1 in 5 diarrhoea cases among children under five years of age.
+Underlying reasons include unawareness of the recommended treatment among health personnel, who may often dispense just ORS or zinc, even if both elements are in stock.

-In Zambia, the charity ColaLife has designed and introduced, in cooperation with the Zambian government, a _single_ pack containing both ORS and zinc: the ORS&zinc ***co-pack***.[^1]
+In Zambia, the charity ColaLife has designed and introduced, in cooperation with the Zambian government, a _single_ pack containing both ORS and zinc: the ***ORS & zinc co-pack***.[^1]
-The charity has also gathered data on the medicines dispensed by different health facilities as treatment for children diarrhoea, both *before* (Oct 2016) and *after* (Oct 2017) the co-pack introduction.
+The charity has also gathered data on the treatments dispensed by different health facilities to treat children diarrhoea, both *before* (Oct 2016) and *after* (Oct 2017) the co-pack introduction.
 In both cases, only facilities where ORS and zinc were also separately available for dispensing were considered.

 <ins>**Objective**</ins>:
-The collaboration draws insight from the above data to establish whether a significantly higher proportion of children have been dispensed the recommended treatment (_i.e._, with both ORS and zinc) following the co-pack introduction.
+The data is used to investigate whether a significantly higher proportion of children have been dispensed the recommended treatment (_i.e._, both ORS and zinc) following the introduction of the co-pack.

 [^1]: Many more details on the decade-long story, including the induced change on WHO guidelines for diarrhoea treatment, can be read [here](https://www.colalife.org/2019/07/09/success-who-adds-co-packaged-ors-and-zinc-to-its-essential-medicines-for-children/).